-A SIGNIFICANT investor in Australian logistics says it has raised concerns after DP World chair and chief executive, Sultan Ahmed bin Sulayem, was named in court-released Epstein documents.
+A SIGNIFICANT investor in Australian logistics has welcomed a decision by Sultan Ahmed bin Sulayem to quit as DP World chair and chief executive after being named in court-released Epstein documents.

-Sultan Ahmed bin Sulayem is one of the most prominent figures in global logistics and the revelation has attracted worldwide publicity.
+Sultan Ahmed bin Sulayem is one of the most prominent figures in global logistics and the revelation had attracted worldwide publicity.

 New York-based Investcorp Corsair Infrastructure Partners (ICIP), previously Corsair Infrastructure Partners, manages a financial stake in DP World Australia.

-An ICIP spokesperson told Daily Cargo News they were aware of what it described as "the deeply troubling allegations regarding Sultan Ahmed bin Sulayem and we are treating them with the utmost seriousness”.
+Prior to the announcement, an ICIP spokesperson told DCN they were aware of what they described as "the deeply troubling allegations regarding Sultan Ahmed bin Sulayem and we are treating them with the utmost seriousness”.

 “We have conveyed to DP World our expectation that the company will take all necessary actions to resolve this matter and we will be closely monitoring developments,” the spokesperson said.